CHiPs44/YetAnotherPicoComputer/60-RPG.md

 # RPG

-"One RPG To Rule Them All And In Darkness Bind Them" ;-)
+_"One RPG To Rule Them All And In Darkness Bind Them"_ `;-)`

 ## Goals

-Goal is to describe a minimalist rPG system that would be as simple as possible to implement on an 8bit/16bit-ish system.
+Goal is to describe a minimalist RPG system that would be as simple as possible to implement on an 8bit/16bit-ish system.

 Another goal is to not reinvent the wheel and use classical rules from D&D / d20 System for characters and monsters.